bsu-cs315/fp-brfairchild/README.md

 This iteration was focused on fixing parts of iteration 1 along with adding some new types of enemies and a timer system to make the levels play out through phases.
 What still needs to be done is to implement the boss for the stage.
 One of the issues I have encountered is how to correct the background, currently on my system (EndeavourOS with GNOME) the background is transparent with no real ways to fix this.
 When I boot into windows it does not sure so I am unsure as to what the issue could be.
 What I had the most fun with this time was making the title screen look good as well as making a different type of bullet.
 I am expecting a C on this assessment.

+# Iteration 3 Final:

+Oh boy this is it, I have had alot of fun with this project, it has turned into multiple different ways to handle a pooling system in godot, I tried 3 different methods, all of which I have noticed have drawbacks and gains.
+The most challenging part I have faced this time was the bugs that came with trying different pooling systems and how sometimes they did not like to interact with eachother.

 ## Instructions